Pissing contest: Etymology

-"One Western diplomat ... discounting the significance of the Sino-Soviet arguments ... described it as 'a pissing match, and I'm glad not to be caught in the crossfire.

 Urban Dictionary's crowdsourced definition describes the term as being used figuratively "to refer to a meaningless though nonetheless entertaining act in which people try to outdo one another in any way."
 Comments found there also describe pissing contests as literal competition "in which two or more people, usually (but not exclusively) male, urinate with the intention of producing the stream with the greatest distance."
 The New Partridge Dictionary of Slang and Unconventional English separates its definition of "pissing match" (a conflict involving "unpleasantries") from "pissing contest" (a conflict with negative attacks made by both sides).
 For "pissing contest" it offers a different image from other reference works: "From the graphic if vulgar image of two men urinating on each other".
 Both phrases are said to originate in the United States.

 Female world record

-Pissing contests usually, but not always, take place between males.
-Kacie T. H., in her book All is fair in pissing contests, describes a female pissing contest that she witnessed in Italy back in 2018, supposedly documented by Guinness World Records.
-This resulted in a record 30 foot arc, beating previous male records.

 Havelock Ellis, in his book Studies in the Psychology of Sex, describes a female pissing contest in Belgium, in which two women each stood over a bottle with a funnel and urinated into it, the winner being the one who most nearly filled the bottle.
 Women can, once they have learned the right technique, urinate standing.
 A comic song from 17th-century Belgium is about a similar contest, aiming into a shoe, between three women seeking to impress a man.

 There is also early Irish literature about female pissing contests.
 In the story "Aided Derbforgaill" several women compete to see who can urinate deepest into a pile of snow.
 The winner is Derbforgaill, wife of Lugaid Riab nDerg, but the other women attack her out of jealousy and mutilate her by gouging out her eyes and cutting off her nose, ears, and hair, resulting in her death.
 Her husband Lugaid also dies, from grief, and Cú Chulainn avenges the deaths by demolishing a house with the women inside, killing 150.